SUMO protein

-In molecular biology, SUMO (Small Ubiquitin-like Modifier) proteins are a family of small proteins that are covalently attached to and detached from other proteins in cells to modify their function.
-This process is called SUMOylation (sometimes written sumoylation).
+In molecular biology, SUMO (Small Ubiquitin-like MOdifier) proteins are a family of small proteins that are covalently attached to and detached from other proteins in cells to modify their function.
+This process is called SUMOylation (pronounced soo-muh-lā-shun and sometimes written sumoylation).
 SUMOylation is a post-translational modification involved in various cellular processes, such as nuclear-cytosolic transport, transcriptional regulation, apoptosis, protein stability, response to stress, and progression through the cell cycle.
+In human proteins, there are over 53,000 SUMO binding sites, making it a substantial component of fundamental biology.

 SUMO proteins are similar to ubiquitin and are considered members of the ubiquitin-like protein family.
 SUMOylation is directed by an enzymatic cascade analogous to that involved in ubiquitination.
 In contrast to ubiquitin, SUMO is not used to tag proteins for degradation.
 Mature SUMO is produced when the last four amino acids of the C-terminus have been cleaved off to allow formation of an isopeptide bond between the C-terminal glycine residue of SUMO and an acceptor lysine on the target protein.

+SUMO-interacting motifs (SIMs) are binding regions on proteins that interact with SUMO groups.
+SIMs are typically composed of short stretches of hydrophobic amino acids flanked by acidic amino acids.

 SUMO family members often have dissimilar names; the SUMO homologue in yeast, for example, is called SMT3 (suppressor of mif two 3).
 Several pseudogenes have been reported for SUMO genes in the human genome.